Why two wedding photographers?

 Advantages of having two photographers at your wedding

-- Two see more than one: we split up to ensure as many moments are captured as possible.
+- Two see more than one: a mutual division between two wedding photographers ensures as many moments in the photo as possible.

 - Split up: photographers can be in two places at the same time.